top of page

 Student Accommodation

-1. Purpose-built: Student accommodation is purpose-built or purpose-adapted for student living.
+Student accommodation is purpose-built or purpose-adapted for student living.
 It includes various types of housing, such as dormitories, halls of residence, student apartments, or purpose-built student housing complexes.
 These accommodations are designed to provide students with a conducive living and learning environment.
+Student accommodation is usually located in close proximity to universities, colleges, or other educational institutions to ensure convenience for students.
+This allows easy access to campus facilities, lectures, libraries, and other academic resources.

-3. Facilities and amenities: Student accommodation often provides a range of facilities and amenities that cater to the specific needs of students.
+Student accommodation often provides a range of facilities and amenities that cater to the specific needs of students.
 These may include furnished bedrooms, communal study areas, common rooms, kitchens, laundry facilities, internet connectivity, and on-site management or support services.
+Student accommodation prioritizes the safety and security of its residents.
+It may include measures such as secure entry systems, CCTV surveillance, on-site staff or security personnel, and fire safety precautions to ensure a secure living environment.

 What are the Planning Policies controlling student accommodation?